 Resources and Readings

-- Teaching Tolerance, Best Practices for Serving LGBTQ Students, Section III: Instruction
+- Learning for Justice, Best Practices for Serving LGBTQ Students, Section III: Instruction

-- Teaching Tolerance, Best Practices for Serving LGBTQ Students, Appendix B: LGBTQ Historical Figures
+- Learning for Justice, Best Practices for Serving LGBTQ Students, Appendix B: LGBTQ Historical Figures

 - LGBT History, Hunter College